- 25.3M peak concurrent viewers — a global streaming record on July 9 2019

 The Story

 The platform's architecture in 2019 ran on AWS EC2 instances with Akamai as the primary CDN (Content Delivery Network — a distributed system of edge servers that caches and delivers content from locations close to the user, reducing latency and offloading origin servers), backed by Apache Kafka for real-time event streaming and Apache Flink for stream processing.
-Hotstar had already made the strategic shift to microservices (an architecture where an application is built as a collection of small, independently deployable services, each responsible for a specific function), migrating from a monolith in 2018, which allowed individual services to be scaled independently.
-But AWS's native Auto Scaling Groups (AWS's built-in mechanism for automatically adding or removing EC2 instances based on metrics like CPU usage) had a fundamental problem: when you need to go from 1.5 million to 15 million concurrent viewers in under ten minutes, sequential instance provisioning isn't fast enough.
+Hotstar had migrated from a monolith to microservices (an architecture where an application is built as a collection of small, independently deployable services, each responsible for a specific function) in 2018, which allowed individual services to be scaled independently.
+But AWS's native Auto Scaling Groups had a fundamental problem: when you need to go from 1.5 million to 15 million concurrent viewers in under ten minutes, sequential instance provisioning isn't fast enough.

 Problem